smaht-dac/pipelines-docs/DOCS/ALIGNMENT/Long-Read_PacBio_HiFi/2_Read_Groups.md

 ## Assigning Read Groups

 During the alignment process using pbmm2, the original read groups from the unaligned BAM files are linked and maintained in the corresponding alignment BAM files.
-In-house bash code that utilizes samtools replaces `SM` and `LB` information with the correct identifiers used by the portal, as follows:
+In-house bash code that utilizes Samtools replaces `SM` and `LB` information with the correct identifiers used by the portal, as follows:

 - **SM:** `<sample name>`
 - **LB:** `<sample name>.<library>`